A Voice Onstage, A Message Offstage.

 Atlas Project 2026

-• Following the successful debut of Three Mozartiers: 19-21 in 2024, Atlas Ensemble will continue No. 22-24 with international renowned young pianists, Eric Lu & Kate Liu, who have made their marks on world’s stages since their successes at the Chopin International Piano Competition and Leeds International Piano Competition.
+• Following the successful debut of Three Mozartiers: 19-21 in 2024, Atlas Ensemble will continue No. 22-24 with international renowned pianists, Colleen Lee & Rachel Cheung, who have made their marks on world’s stages since their successes at the Chopin, Leeds, and Van Cliburn International Piano Competition.

 • Two evenings of the complete Beethoven Piano Concertos in April.
 FIVE Beethovens opens with the exuberance by pianist Hui Ling on the first concerto in C, while the delightful No. 2 in B-flat by Dr. Cheng Wai.
 The adamant No. 3 in C minor will be served by Prof. Mo Cheung-Yu while the spiritual No. 4 in G Major mastered by Prof. Chang Tao.
 Only the “Emperor” in E-flat eventually led by play-conductor KaJeng.